 Dr Mohammed Al Zarooni said: “This MoU supports our strategic plans for supporting the national economy by enhancing the role of commercial, investment and creative sectors in boosting the emirate’s GDP.”

-“This license comes as a response to changing market requirements and the evolving business environment in Dubai, especially in the post pandemic period.
-We seek to being creative individuals from around the world to the free zone, including specialized talent looking for opportunities in this market”, he further added.
+“This license comes as a response to changing market requirements and the evolving business environment in Dubai, especially in the post-pandemic period.
+We seek to be creative individuals from around the world to the free zone, including specialized talent looking for opportunities in this market”, he further added.

 “The license will enable the business community in Dubai to benefit from the expertise of creatives, specialists and professionals from all over the world.
 It gives them the flexibility to access diverse business services at competitive prices.
 This license will also attract more innovators to Dubai and widen access to professionals with a range of competencies”, he concluded.